arunkumarpalaniappan/blog/content/posts/2020-04-10---Understanding-Javascript-Scope-Part-1.md

 Again, next atomic scope, here it will look in global scope / window for the variable declaration `bam`, which is not present.

-Again, It will **not throw, not defined error**  because global scope without strict mode will work differently, now global scope will create a variable called `bam` for us in global scope and say *I have a declartion for that variable*.
+Again, It will **not throw, not defined error**  because global scope without strict mode will work differently, now global scope will create a variable called `bam` for us in global scope and say *I have a declaration for that variable*.
 Now assignment will happen at global scope.

 So all the executions are done for line 12.

-Now line 13, will print `bar`, because in current scope the value is not changed.
+Now line 13, will print `bar`, because in the current scope the value is not changed.

 Now at line 14, this will print `yay` , as it defined in global scope while executing the function `baz`.

 Now at line 15, what do you think it will happen?

-Will is create a function in global scope, as this is not in strict mode? *No*
+Will is create a function in the global scope, as this is not in strict mode? *No*

-Will it throw a error saying, *not defined*? *Yes*, but why?
+Will it throw an error saying, *not defined*? *Yes*, but why?

-This is not a LHS operation, wondering how to differentiate LHS and RHS operation, the operation, apart from variable/method definition without equalto(=) operator is considered as RHS Operation.
+This is not an LHS operation, wondering how to differentiate LHS and RHS operation, the operation, apart from variable/method definition without equal to(=) operator is considered as RHS Operation.

 So, JavaScript engine will look for a method definition `baz` in current scope i.e, global scope and it is not available in the global scope, So it throws **Uncaught ReferenceError: baz is not defined** error.

 Consider each scopes that is `globalScope`, `functionBarScope`, `functionBazScope` as `this`.

-These will be value of `this` of each scope after/during the execution.
+These will be the value of `this` of each scope after/during the execution.

 ```js
 this = {